Posts

 Image

-Blood Rage (aka Slasher ) (1987) is not a good film but it sure is a good time.
-It's filled with every 80s slasher trope imaginable, from fashion—perms, mullets, striped Nike shirts, popped collars—to gore—lopped-off hands, beheadings, bisected bodies, machete stabs—to nudity (apparently women of all ages were super horny in that decade).
+Blood Rage (aka Slasher ) (1987) is not a good film, but it sure is a good time.
+It's filled with every '80s slasher trope imaginable, from fashion—perms, mullets, striped Nike shirts, popped collars—to gore—lopped-off hands, beheadings, bisected bodies, machete stabs—to nudity (apparently women of all ages were super horny in that decade).
 Blood Rage makes no attempt at any kind of artistry whatsoever—from the flat, garish lighting to the subpar camerawork to skipping any semblance of a backstory or character development (Thanksgiving is very loosely involved, though does provide an amusing, if overused one-liner)—instead favoring and embracing its tastelessness.
 The "plot" revolves around two brothers (Todd and Terry), both played in their adult form by Mark Soper , who actually does a decent job of distinguishing between the two in his performance—though his acting isn't particularly great (then again nobody's is in this film).
-When the two brothers are
+When the two brother...

 Some Like It Hot (1959) *****